Matilda Rapaport

 Matilda Rapaport (29 January 1986 – 18 July 2016) was a Swedish alpine free-skier.
 She was married to Swedish alpine skier Mattias Hargin, and was the niece of Swedish actress Alexandra Rapaport.

 Career

 Rapaport was the winner of the Xtreme Verbier event of the Freeride World Tour in 2013.

 Death

-On 14 July 2016 Rapaport was involved in an avalanche accident during the filming of a promotional video for Ubisoft's upcoming video game Steep, in Farellones, Chile.
+On 14 July 2016 Rapaport was involved in an avalanche accident during the filming of a promotional video for Ubisoft's (then) upcoming video game Steep, in Farellones, Chile.
 She was buried under the snow and fell into a coma.
 She was brought to a hospital in Santiago de Chile where she died on 18 July 2016.